Nimo

 Brackets and a subscript n denote repetition; dashes show linkage points to the chain.

-Termination (combination or disproportionation) stops chain growth and limits molecular weight.
+Termination via combination or disproportionation stops chain growth and limits molecular weight.

-Head-to-tail addition gives a regular repeating pattern; head-to-head or tail-to-tail gives irregular placement of substituents.
+Head-to-tail addition results in a regular repeating pattern; head-to-head or tail-to-tail yields irregular substituent placement.

 No small molecules form as by-products in pure addition polymerisation.